 In short, DevOps practices turn the entire development cycle into a well-tuned mechanism to ensure the reliability and stability of the production infrastructure.
 The result is not only faster time to market but also improved product and code quality.
-That is why interest in DevOps consulting has grown tenfold over the past five years.
+That is why interest in DevOps consulting has become increasingly popular over the past years.

 Statistics show that with a high acceptance rate of 16%, firms have reduced operating costs and sped up their software delivery, resulting in new and innovative services/products being released to the market.
 At the bottom level, nothing has changed except for the names of the commands and several internal processes.